senthilec566/getting-started/FAQ.md

 ## Listing Vagrant VMs in your Local Machine
     vagrant global-status
+  If you find more than once instance running in you local machine you can kill them

+      vagrant destroy id

 ## Killing all running Vagrant VMs
     for i in `vagrant global-status | grep virtualbox | awk '{ print $1 }'` ; do vagrant destroy $i ; done